Doncic, Mavs blow big lead, hang on to beat Clippers 103-101

 Batum made the first free throw and missed the second on purpose, with the rebound going out of bounds off the Clippers.
 Dallas inbounded after a timeout and ran out the final 3.2 seconds.

-The Mavericks led by 25 late in the first half, but the lead was down to two late in the third quarter and gone with about eight minutes remaining in a back-and-forth final quarter.
+The Mavericks led by 25 late in the first half, but the lead was down to two late in the third quarter and gone with about eight minutes remaining in a back-and-forth final quarter that featured seven ties and six lead changes.

-Bullock finished with 13 points, and Spencer Dinwiddie had 16.
+Bullock scored all 13 of his points in the fourth, and Spencer Dinwiddie had 16.
 Marcus Morris Sr. scored 18 for the Clippers.

 TIP-INS

 Clippers: Kawhi Leonard, who made the two-game trip to Texas, was out again for right knee injury management.
 He hasn't played since the third game of the season. ...
-LA's 15-point first quarter matched its lowest for any quarter this season.
+LA had its lowest-scoring first half (32 points) after matching its worst quarter of the season with 15 in the first. ...
+Batum is the first Clippers player to finish a game perfect from 3 with at least seven attempts.

 UP NEXT